-If you don’t appear at the trial, the landlord wins by a default judgment, and six days after the judgment can ask the Justice Court (JC) for an order (Writ of Possession) to remove you.
-You are then given 24 hours’ notice to vacate before the sheriff or constable can remove you and your belongings.
+If you don’t appear at the trial, the landlord wins by a default judgment.
+Six days after the judgment, they can ask the Justice Court for a "Writ of Possession" to remove you.
+The constable will then post a 24 hours’ notice to vacate on your front door.
+After that period, the sheriff and constable can remove you and your belongings.

-You can appeal with a bond or cash deposit or an Affidavit of Inability to Pay.
+You can appeal with a (1) bond or (2) cash deposit OR (3) an Affidavit of Inability

-- Appeal Bond: A bond is a promise to pay the judgment if you lose the appeal.
-The amount of the bond is set by the JC, usually at 2-3 times your monthly rent.
-You can deposit cash or a security with the JC.
-A security must be signed (guaranteed) by you and one or more people (for example, people who have assets in Texas) who are approved by the JC.
-You will also have to pay a filing fee for the appeal once it arrives at the County Court.
+- Appeal Bond or Cash Deposit: A bond is a promise to pay the judgment if you lose the appeal.
+The amount of the bond is set by the Justice Court, usually at two to three times your monthly rent.
+You can deposit cash or file a bond with the Justice Court.
+A bond must be signed (guaranteed) by you and one or more people (for example who have assets in Texas) who are approved by the Justice Court.
+If the eviction is for nonpayment of rent and you file an appeal bond rather than a cash deposit, you must then also pay one rental period’s rent into the Justice Court’s court registry within five days.
+And you will also have to pay a filing fee for the appeal once it arrives at the County Court.

-- Affidavit of Inability to Pay: If you can’t afford the bond, you can file an Affidavit of Inability to Pay (also called a Sworn Statement of Inability to Pay).
-The JC should provide you a form Affidavit upon request.
+- Affidavit of Inability to Pay: If you can’t afford the bond or a cash deposit, you can file an Affidavit of Inability to Pay (also called a Sworn Statement of Inability to Pay).
+The Justice Court should provide you a form Affidavit upon request.
 If you appeal with an Affidavit, you are not responsible for County Court filing fees.
-If the landlord disagrees with your Affidavit, you must prove in a JC hearing that you cannot afford the bond.
-If you disagree with the JC decision, you can appeal to County Court.
+If the landlord disagrees with your Affidavit, you must prove in a Justice Court hearing that you cannot afford to pay the cash deposit or file the bond.
+If you disagree with the Justice Court decision, you can appeal to County Court.

-If you appeal with an Affidavit of Inability to Pay, you must pay one month’s rent (per the judgment) to the JC within five days of filing your Affidavit, and then you must pay rent every month to the county clerk until your appeal is decided.
-Pay within 5 days of the date it’s due under the lease; if you are late, your landlord can get a Writ of Possession to have you removed.
+If the eviction is for nonpayment of rent and you appeal with an Affidavit of Inability to Pay, you must pay one rental period’s rent (per the judgment) to the Justice Court within five days of filing your Affidavit, and then you must pay rent every rental period (usually monthly) to the county clerk until your appeal is decided.
+Pay within five days of the date it’s due under the lease; if you are late, your landlord can get a Writ of Possession to have you removed.

-If you didn’t file a written answer to the lawsuit in the JC, you must file one in the County Court within 8 days after the County Court receives your case.
-(Check with the Court frequently!)
-If you don’t file a written answer the landlord may win by default.
-Your answer can be a simple handwritten letter asking for new trial and giving the reasons why you shouldn’t be evicted.
+If you didn’t file a written answer to the lawsuit in the Justice Court, you must file one in the County Court within eight days after the County Court receives your case.
+The Clerk will send you notice by certified mail (check with the Court frequently!).
+If you don’t file a written answer, the landlord may win by default.
+Your answer can be a simple hand-written letter asking for a trial and giving the reasons why you shouldn’t be evicted.

 Your appeal means you will have a new trial in the County Court.
-The same evidence you used in JC court (papers, witnesses, photographs) must be presented again.
-The judge will listen first to the landlord's side and then to your side, then make a decision about whether to evict.
-You also have the right to ask the landlord questions in court.
+The same evidence you used in Justice Court (papers, witnesses, photographs) can be presented again.
+If you have new evidence, you can also present it.
+The judge will listen first to the landlord's side and then to your side, and then make a decision about whether to evict.
+You also have the right to ask questions of the landlord in court.